Free Shipping On Orders Over $75

 During the study, 419 women (15.1 cases per 10,000 person years) were either hospitalized or died from heart failure.
 This compares to 17.1 in the general Swedish population in 2000.

-As the servings of chocolate increased, the incidence of HF increased.
+However, as the servings of chocolate increased, the incidence of HF increased.
 At 3-6 servings per week, women were 9% more likely to have HF; at more than 1 serving a day, they were 23% more likely to have HF.

 Chocolate, especially the dark version, is one of the most concentrated sources of flavonoids.
 In addition to lowering blood pressure, these compounds may protect against the oxidation of LDL or "bad" cholesterol through its antioxidant function.
 Cocoa and chocolate is associated with inhibition of platelet aggregation, increased HDL or “good” cholesterol, and reduced inflammation.